bugra-altintas/dynamic_programming/README.md

+# Binary Knapsack Problem

+*binaryKnapsack* function in *binaryKnapsack.cpp* solves the **Binary Knapsack Problem** by dynamic programming approach.
+Also, a main function is provided in the file.

 # Calculating the Wasted Area with given partition options

 There are three functions that calculates the wasted area in a field by partitioning it with given partition options.